 The benefits of starting a corporate academy at your software company are immense.

-If done well, they have the power to transform every area of your business, from increasing revenue and retention to growing your company's thought leadership in its category to, and even scalably educating your company's partners and future employees.
+If done well, they have the power to transform every area of your business.
+From increasing revenue and retention to growing your company's thought leadership in its category, to scalably educating your company's partners and future employees.

 Below are just a few more prominent benefits companies experience when creating a successful corporate academy.